turbot/steampipe-plugin-azure/docs/tables/azure_log_analytics_workspace.md

   azure_log_analytics_workspace;
 ```

-### List Workspaces with Retention Period Greater than 30 Days
+### List workspaces with retention period greater than 30 days

 Identify workspaces where the log retention period exceeds 30 days.
 This can be useful for compliance and data retention policy enforcement.